-Our latest Annual Insurance Operational Risk Loss Data report reveals a decline in total gross loss across the insurance community.
+Our latest Annual Banking Operational Risk Loss Data report reveals a decline in total gross loss across the banking community.
 This is despite the challenging environment created by both external threats, including geopolitics, cyber risk, the economy, and internal developments, particularly as the industry moves to digitalise.

 Trends and analysis from the op risk loss data

 In 2021, 85,585 operational risk loss events were submitted totalling €20.3bn in gross loss.

 Lower total gross loss - Overall, total gross loss has decreased year on year since 2016, with an average decrease of €2bn per year, and a drop of €10bn total gross loss between 2016 and 2021.
 Gross loss as a percentage of income has decreased over the years since 2016 - the lowest value seen in 2021 at 1.5%

 Higher total number of events - annual loss frequency did increase in 2021 with 30,136 more loss events submitted than in the previous year and 16,351 more events submitted in 2021 than in 2016.
 However, some of this upward trend can be attributed to regional idiosyncrasies with event reporting in Latin American countries linked to Employee Practices & Workplace Safety

 Size of average risk loss event - The average size of an operational risk loss event in 2021 was €236,717 (largest annual average in the past six years was €436,487 in 2016)

 Percentage of total gross loss by top ten largest loss events - Over the last six years, the percentage of the top ten largest loss events ranged between 20-40% of total gross loss.
 In 2021 the ten largest losses accounted for €5.9bn, or 29% of total gross loss.